Skip to main content

 Week 1: Export one building's GL from your ERP.
 Run it through the new software.
 Compare to your Excel output.

-Week 2–3: Identify and explain every discrepancy.
-Most discrepancies fall into two categories: (1) legitimate errors in the Excel spreadsheet or ERP configuration, and (2) differences in methodology that need to be reconciled against lease terms.
+Week 2-3: Identify and explain every discrepancy.
+Most discrepancies fall into two categories: (1) legitimate errors in the Excel spreadsheet or ERP configuration, and (2) methodology differences that need to be reconciled against lease terms.

 Q1 Parallel Run: For the first full reconciliation cycle, run both the old Excel process and the new software in parallel.
 This surfaces any configuration issues before you're relying on the new system exclusively.